 Veterans Yellow Ribbon Program

 The Master of Engineering program participates in the VA’s Yellow Ribbon Program (YRP).
 Students who believe they qualify for 100% of the Post 9/11 GI Bill benefits (also known as Chapter 33) can be considered.
 The Yellow Ribbon Program provides funding for any gap in tuition and fees not already covered by the VA or other fee-specific award.
-For consideration for YRP funding, please express interest by answering the appropriate questions in the 2017-18 online admissions application.
-For more information contact: James Collins, Assistant Registrar, 123 Sproul Hall, Ph (510) 642-3967.
+To be considered for YRP funding, please answer the relevant questions in the 2019-20 online admissions application.
+For more information contact the UC Berkeley Veteran’s Benefits unit in the Office of the Registrar, 123 Sproul Hall, Phone (510) 642-1592.

 - Master of Engineering students are NOT eligible for graduate student teaching or research (GSI/GSR/TA) positions due to the brevity and intensity of the program.

-- Please work with the UC Berkeley office of financial aid to apply for loans.
+- Please work with the UC Berkeley Financial Aid Office to apply for loans.

 - The annual Direct Loan limit is $20,500 and has a fixed interest rate of 5.84%.
 There is also a 1.068% origination fee deducted at the time of disbursement. *subject to change, please check directly with FAFSA.